-So just to really ram the point home, we thought we'd put together a list of some of the most successful graduates with a 2:2 or below – because if it didn't stop them going on to greatness, it shouldn't stop you either!
+So to really ram the point home, we thought we'd put together a list of some of the most successful graduates with a 2:2 or below.
+If it didn't stop them from going on to greatness, it shouldn't stop you either.

 Celebrities with a 2:2 or a third

-Kicking off this list is J.K.
-Rowling – not just one of the most successful people with a 2:2, but one of the most successful people in the world.
-Period.
+We'll kick off this list is J.K.
+Rowling.
+She's not just one of the most successful people with a 2:2, but one of the most successful people in the world.

-It was there that she studied French and Classics – a subject in which she ultimately earned her 2:2 degree in 1986.
-Little did she know at that point that a handful of copies of her first published book, Harry Potter and the Philosopher's Stone, would go on to be worth up to £40,000.
+It was there that she studied French and Classics.
+This is the subject in which she ultimately earned her 2:2 degree in 1986.
+Little did she know at that point that a handful of copies of her first published book, Harry Potter and the Philosopher's Stone, would go on to be worth a huge amount of money.

 You won't be surprised to learn that, as a